audreyvolle/Boids/README.md

 # Boids Algorithm

 A representation of boids algorithm using JavaScript and a graphical user interface.
-This script creates a canvas and populates it with 100 boids that move according to the rules of the boids algorithm.
+This script creates a canvas and populates it with 100 boids that move according to the rules of boids algorithm.

 ## What is Boids Algorithm?